The Impact of COVID-19 in Informal Settlements – Are We Paying Enough Attention?

 Avoid face-to-face conversations or travel to risk areas, wash your hands with soap for at least 20 seconds, stay at home when you have light flu symptoms, disinfect work surfaces regularly, consume healthy nutrition, avoid touching your face, strengthen your immune system, etc.

 In most cases people follow these sanitary guidelines in order to ensure the best possible protection for themselves and others.
 But what if the conditions that you live in do not allow you to comply with these regulations?

 One billion people live in slums or informal settlements where access to appropriate health care services is limited and water and space are scarce.
 How can these settlements become more resilient towards the highly pathogenic virus?

-In her opinion piece Annie Wilkinson, research fellow at the Institute of Development Studies (IDS), prompts us to consider how COVID-19 could impact people living in densely populated and unsanitary environments, and what could mitigate the worst of these impacts.
+In her opinion piece Annie Wilkinson, research fellow at the prompts us to consider how COVID-19 could impact people living in densely populated and unsanitary environments, and what could mitigate the worst of these impacts.

 Important lessons can be learned from the Ebola outbreak in Sierra Leone from 2014.
 According to IDS’ and SLURC’s research significant data gaps make it difficult to draft epidemiological plans for informal settlements for which the number of residents is unknown.
 Response planners should thus try to raise data to get a better understanding of the realities and challenges of disease control in informal settlements and in order to substantiate their response plans.

 Moreover, slum-wide quarantines were very hard to implement in the Ebola case and as a result hardly effective.
 IDS and SLURC therefore do not recommend such an approach.